 In the "Attach Consent Forms" section, you must attach all consent documents that you plan to use during the next approval period – even if the documents are currently approved and are not being modified.
 The IRB will review them and give them an updated approval stamp.
 Follow the instructions on the form to attach the consent documents.
+If the study is closed to accrual and you don't need to re-consent, do not attach the consent forms.
 Note: You do not need to attach any other study documents that are currently approved and are not being modified.

 The PI must sign off and submit the Continuing Review Form.

 These submissions will be reviewed by the full committee at a convened meeting unless certain conditions apply (see below).